-A car buyer’s agent—also known as a consultant or concierge—works with car dealers to help you get the best price and deals on vehicles.
+A car buyer’s agent—also known as a car concierge, car buying service, or car “broker”—works with car dealers and individual sellers to help you get the best price and deals on vehicles.
 This can include leases as well as purchases, and new and used vehicles.

-Once your agent has negotiated a satisfactory price, they’ll make arrangements for you to close the deal—often at a dealership, but sometimes at your home or office.
+Once your agent has negotiated a fair price, they’ll make arrangements for you to close the deal—often at a dealership, but sometimes at your home or office.
 If necessary, your agent may also arrange to have your new vehicle shipped to you from a distant location.

 The terms car buying service, car broker, and car buyer’s agent are often used loosely, but there can be differences in the ways they operate.

 Many car-buying services, such as TrueCar, Cars.com, CarFax, CarGurus, Costco, and Sam’s Club (to name just a few), promise an easy buying experience with discounted pricing.